Piña Colada Mocktail

 Method

-- Add the frozen pineapple chunks and blend on high until the mixture is thick, smooth, and fully uniform.
+- Add the frozen pineapple chunks and blend on high speed until fully smooth and creamy.
+Stop and scrape down the sides if needed.
+The mixture should become thick, pale yellow, and cohesive with no visible ice shards.

-- Check the texture and adjust as needed: if too thin, add ice in small handfuls and blend briefly until slushy; if too thick to pour, add 1–2 tablespoons pineapple juice and pulse.
+- Check consistency.
+If the mixture feels too thin, add a small handful of ice and pulse briefly until slushy and spoonable.
+If too thick to pour, add 1–2 tablespoons pineapple juice and blend again.
+Texture should be creamy and frozen but still drinkable.